 I was born in 1951 and have retired after twenty years of teaching, and now write full time.
-I have been married for over thirty years.
-We have two kids, three dogs, (two of them rescues) and a house full of books.
+I have been married for nearly forty years.
+We have two kids, three dogs, (all rescues) and a house full of books.
 I started making little books out of paper towels when I was six or seven, and began writing novels about another world when I was eight.
 I tried sending out my novels when I was thirteen.
 I typed them on a manual, and wow, did that take a long time, especially since I was (and am) a terrible typist.
 I got encouraging rejections, so when I reached college, I figured I needed to learn something about writing that I didn’t yet grasp: revision.
 Learning how to revise is an on-going process for me as I am a visual writer, but while I’ve been working at that that I went to college, lived in Europe, came back to get my Masters in History, worked in Hollywood, got married, started a family and became a teacher.

 I discovered that studying history was a good thing for an author.
 One begins to see how cultures are shaped, how people thought, acted, ate, and lived.